jekyll/jekyll/docs/_docs/collections.md

 ## Permalink examples for collections

 Depending on how you declare your permalinks in your configuration file, the permalinks and paths get written differently in the _site folder.
-A few examples will help clarify the various options.
+A few examples will help clarify the options.

-Let's say your collection is called "apidocs", with doc1.md in your collection. doc1.md is grouped inside a folder called "mydocs".
+Let's say your collection is called "apidocs" with doc1.md in your collection. doc1.md is grouped inside a folder called "mydocs".
 Your project's source directory for the collection looks this:

 ```
 ├── _apidocs